Sunday, 30 January 2022

 MASHING

-Pale Ale Liquor , Pre Warm the Mash Tun - 10 before Goods In @ 90 c + ;
+Use a Pale Ale type brewing Liquor , and Thoroughly Pre Warm the Mash Tun to 90 c

-At Taps , Slowly open the mash tun valve and return OVER the mash any turbid
+At Taps ( 120 Minutes ) , Slowly open the Mash Tun Valve and return any cloudy /

 SPARGING & COLLECTION